gisaia/arlas_playground/docs/docs/get_started.md

 Then, we'll also install:
 - arlas_cli
-- ARLAS Exploration Stack
+- ARLAS Exploration Stack (Only to run ARLAS Locally)

-It is also needed to create a virtual environment and to install the python requirements in `requirements.txt`.

 ## Python virtual environment